kazemman/InvoTechClinic-WhatsApp/replit.md

-# Clinic Management App - InvoTech
+# InvoTech Health Care System

 ## Overview

-This is a comprehensive clinic management application built for InvoTech.
-The system provides a complete solution for managing clinic operations including patient registration, appointment scheduling, check-ins, queue management, consultations, and business insights.
+This is a comprehensive health care management application built for InvoTech Solutions.
+The system provides a complete solution for managing health care operations including patient registration, appointment scheduling, check-ins, queue management, consultations, and business insights.
 The application supports role-based access control with three user roles: staff, admin, and doctor, each with specific permissions and functionality.

 The system is designed to streamline clinic workflow from patient registration through consultation completion, with real-time queue management and comprehensive reporting capabilities.
 It includes features for patient photo management, medical aid tracking, appointment conflict prevention, and revenue analytics.